-Composting toilets are a tried, tested and proven alternative to traditional waste management solutions.
-Find answers to your common questions below, and contact us if you still require additional information.
+Composting toilets are a tried, tested and proven alternative to traditional waste management.
+Find answers to frequently asked questions below, and feel free to contact us if you require additional information.

 What is Humanure?

-Humanure is a term made up from the words human and manure.
-It refers to human fecal matter and urine that is recycled and composted for agricultural purposes (for example use on orchids, ornamental gardens and even vegetable gardens).
+Humanure is a term made up from the words ‘human’ and ‘manure’.
+It refers to human excreta that is recycled and composted for agricultural purposes (cultivation of soil, fertilization on orchards and ornamental gardens).
 Humanure contains many valuable soil nutrients that encourage and enhance healthy plant growth.

 What is Composting?

-Composting refers to the aerobic decomposition of organic matter.
-In this case, we refer to thermophilic composting, which develops very high levels of heat.
-This means that the compost reaches elevated temperatures of over 60 degrees, killing any potentially harmful pathogens that may be in the organic matter.
-At the end of the composting process, there is high quality, pathogen free material that can be put onto your garden.
+Composting typically refers to the aerobic decomposition of organic matter.
+The Bambooloo™ system achieves this through mesophilic composting, in which the compost pile reaches elevated temperatures, killing any potentially harmful pathogens that may be present in the organic matter.
+The final result of the composting process is a high quality, nutrient-dense, pathogen-free material that can be used on trees and ornamental gardens.

-How long does it take to fill the Bambooloo?
+How long does it take to fill the Bambooloo™?

-No. Again, if properly managed your compost pile should not smell bad.
-The trick with this is also effective use of carbon cover material.
-Should you ever notice an unpleasant odour coming from your compost pile, simply add more cover material.
-Common cover materials for compost heaps are wood chips, leaves, hay and straw.
+No. The compost pile of a properly managed Secondary Treatment System does not smell bad.
+Just like with the Bambooloo™ commode itself, the trick to mitigating odour in the STS is effective use of carbon-based cover material.
+Should you ever notice an unpleasant odour coming from the STS, simply add more cover material to the top of the pile (commonly used cover materials are wood shavings and garden browns).

 Can I mix my household compost with Humanure?